Hierarchical Refinement of Universal Multimodal Attacks on Vision-Language Models: Experiments

 \subsubsection{Influence of Combination Weights in Future-Aware Momentum}

-We further analyze the role of past and future gradients by evaluating attack performance under different weighting schemes.
-We take {HRA$_{imp}$} as an example, and the corresponding results are shown in Figure~\ref{data_grad}.
-From the figures, we can have the following observations.
-For past gradients, very small weights are insufficient to meaningfully regularize the current update, whereas excessively large weights overly constrain the optimization to previous directions and weaken the attack.
-For future gradients, small weights already provide beneficial guidance by anticipating upcoming trends, while large weights lead to overfitting.
+We further analyze the contributions of past and future gradients by evaluating attack performance under different weighting schemes, using {HRA$_{imp}$} as an example.
+The corresponding results are shown in Figure~\ref{data_grad}, from which critical observations can be made.
+For past gradients, very small weights fail to sufficiently regularize the current update, whereas excessively large weights overly constrain the optimization to historical directions, reducing attack effectiveness.
+For future gradients, even small weights provide useful guidance by anticipating upcoming trends, while large weights can also lead to overfitting to the future optimization trend.